mattm1346/Yogasstick/README.md

 *Soundstripe*

-I downloaded three mp3 files from Soundstripe (https://app.soundstripe.com/) and embeded them as audio into the code.
+I downloaded three mp3 files from [Soundstripe](https://app.soundstripe.com/) and embeded them as audio into the code.

 *Love-Running*

-From the Love-Running project that I worked on whilst following videos from The Code Institute, I copied code from my repository (https://mattm1346.github.io/Love-Running/) that I used as a template for the **navigation-bar** and **footer social icons**.
+From the Love-Running project that I worked on whilst following videos from The Code Institute, I copied code from my [repository](https://mattm1346.github.io/Love-Running/) that I used as a template for the **navigation-bar** and **footer social icons**.

 *Pexels*

-All of the images are from Pexels (https://www.pexels.com/).
+All of the images are from [Pexels](https://www.pexels.com/).
 They provided very high quality images that were relevant to the site.
 I selected the image I wanted and downloaded from the site itself then saved the image to my Gitpod folder.

 ![Pexels download button](assets/screenshots/pexels.png)

 *Font Awesome*

-I used icons from Font Awesome (https://fontawesome.com/) and copied the link it provided to make the website more appealing to the user.
+I used icons from [Font Awesome](https://fontawesome.com/) and copied the link it provided to make the website more appealing to the user.

 ![Font Awesome Code Download](assets/screenshots/fontawesome.png)

 **Testing**

-Using W3C validator (https://validator.w3.org/) I ran each html page through.
+Using [W3C](https://validator.w3.org/) I ran each html page through.

 **May 17 2021:** The 'index.html' page was successful and resulted in no errors.